Comprehensive Cardiac Arrhythmia/Cardiomyopathy Panel

 EXOME SEQUENCING COMPARATOR: Comparator exome sequence is an adjunct to exome sequencing of the proband; usually the parents are comparators.
 Although individual rare variants are not reported for the comparator exome, using it only for comparison with the proband, the parent may request reporting of rare variants of genes known to be associated with adult disease for which medical action could alter outcome.*

-*The American College of Medical Genetics and Genomics (ACMG) recommends that clinical sequencing laboratories return secondary findings in 59 genes associated with medically actionable conditions.
-(Kalia, SS et al Genetics in Medicine Recommendations for reporting of secondary findings in clinical exome and genome sequencing, 2016 update (ACMG SF v2.0): a policy statement of the American College of Medical Genetics and Genomics (17 Nov 2016)
+*The American College of Medical Genetics and Genomics (ACMG) recommends that clinical sequencing laboratories return secondary findings in 59 genes associated with medically actionable conditions (Kalia, SS et al Genetics in Medicine Recommendations for reporting of secondary findings in clinical exome and genome sequencing, 2016 update (ACMG SF v2.0): a policy statement of the American College of Medical Genetics and Genomics (17 Nov 2016)